 Guided by our proactive approach of claims avoidance, such as constructability reviews and mitigation services, RS&H is committed to issue resolution at the earliest stage possible.
 Unfortunately, claims will occasionally occur.
 In these instances, our experts offer claims analysis and mitigation services to help both state and local clients resolve issues efficiently, saving them time and money associated with lengthy disputes.

 If mitigation and claim negotiations are unsuccessful, we can assist in multiple capacities.
 Through our experience in claims analysis and expert witness testimony, we’ve provided precise documentation and analysis in court on our clients’ behalf, successfully helping them to receive favorable rulings.
 We can also provide comprehensive assistance with preparation for Dispute Review Boards (DRBs) and are trained on Best Practices for Working with DRBs, offered by the DRB Foundation.
 Our staff has participated in numerous DRB hearings, assisted with the preparation of Position Papers and Rebuttal of Contractor Position Papers, and supported our clients during hearings, taking the lead in presentations to the DRB.
+We also have extensive experience in the preparation of pleadings, demands, discovery and depositions in mediation, arbitration in all forums including Federal, State and Court of Claims.

 Combining our all-phase experience in construction engineering and inspection, program management, and design, RS&H can assist transportation owners with specification and procurement document authoring at both the project and program levels.
 Our experienced teams are comprised of design and construction engineers who have worked with multiple clients across the country.